rauchy/one-secret/README.md

 ### Accessing secrets

-Inside your app, secrets are decrypted, so you can use them freely:
+Inside your app, secrets are decrypted automatically, so you can use them freely:

     Rails.application.secrets.aws_secret_key # => aba41f7bea276da49ef50aa33474fee4

-Also, all secrets are copied to ENV, so you can also use this:
+Also, all secrets are copied to `ENV`, so you can also use this:

     ENV['aws_secret_key'] # => aba41f7bea276da49ef50aa33474fee4